zus2/PyTrain/README.md

 Your computer needs to support Bluetooth LE

-Go to https://code.pybricks.com ("code") using Chrome or Android ( not iOS or Safari )
+Go to https://code.pybricks.com ("code") using Chrome, Edge on Mac, PC or Android ( not iOS or Safari )

 Install Pybricks on your City or Technic hub